 FIRST AID TENT

-The First Aid Tent is located adjacent to the professional putting green.
+The First Aid Tent is located adjacent to Admissions Will/Call across from the putting green.
 For on-course medical emergencies, locate someone with a radio.
 All Hole Captains and Walking Scorers are equipped with radios.
 Hole Captains will be identified with a light blue hat.
 Report the nature and specific location of the emergency (i.e. approximately 150 yards from the 5th Tee on the south side of the fairway).

 Heat Exhaustion versus Heat Stroke